yitzchak/nontrivial-gray-streams/README.md

 streams should define their own method since it will usually be trivial and will always be more efficient than the default method.

+> The default implementation described by the Gray stream protocol is
+> flawed since binary streams do not support reading or unreading
+> characters.
+This implementation is probably only appropriate for
+> [FUNDAMENTAL-CHARACTER-INPUT-STREAM][].
+This means that
+> [FUNDAMENTAL-BINARY-INPUT-STREAM][] subclasses would need to
+> specialize this generic function at a minimum.
+A default
+> implementation that followed the pattern described by the Gray
+> stream protocol would require the addition of
+> STREAM-READ-BYTE-NO-HANG and STREAM-UNREAD-BYTE generic
+> functions.
+These functions do not have a parallel in the ANSI
+> specification as [CL:LISTEN][] seems to assume that the stream is an
+> interactive character input stream versus other types of streams
+> that listening would be used on, i.e. networked binary streams.

 ## STREAM-READ-LINE
 [Generic Function]